is-it-ayush/cryption/README.md

 | :white_check_mark: | Key generation.                        |             AES, HMAC, RSA              | ECDSA, RSA-PSS |
 |         🛋️          | Got More Ideas?
 Write an [issue].      |                   AES                   |       -        |

 I've plans to make it a lot easier with syntax such as `cryption.keys.generate` and `cryption.encrypt.aes`.
-I'll also add support for more algorithms. 💙
+I'll also add support for more algorithms.
+Contributions, Suggestions, Tips, Ideas are always heartily welcome. : )

 ### Heartbeat